 • Assume an appropriate level of responsibility on healthcare teams and execute assigned responsibilities to the best of their abilities.

-A Learning Environment Feedback Form has been developed.
-This form is intended for any faculty, fellow, resident, staff, or medical student to report both exemplary displays of professionalism, as well as lapses in professionalism using an electronic submission process.
+The Learning Environment Feedback Form has been developed for a medical student to report both exemplary displays of professionalism as well as any lapse in professionalism within the learning environment.

 Curriculum Committee